Chenghuexin/Obsidian_backup/Paper/4-Index notes/大咪論文-Tab-Cox An Interpretable Deep Survival Analysis Model for Patients With Nasopharyngeal Carcinoma Based on TabNet.md

 # Tab-Cox
 ### Input
 input data enters the multi-step decision of the model after proceeding through the **BN layer**

+### Key
+relies on sequential multi-step processing with N-steps decision
 ### Feature Extraction